 Like most humans, I like to listen to something pleasant when doing things that only require moderate concentration.
 But the usual options have drawbacks.

-Old radio shows lack these flaws.
+Old radio shows lack these drawbacks.
 I can keep tabs on an interesting story that has a beginning, middle and end, and can miss portions without losing the narrative thread.

 As for the hokey factor, for every corny “cue the organ” moment you hear in sub-par shows (which were likely considered stupid when they first aired), there are a dozen tight, well-written programs that pack a punch 60 or 70 years after they were recorded.
 Especially thriller shows4 like Escape and Suspense, which use plots later stolen by TV shows like Alfred Hitchcock Presents, The Twilight Zone and The Outer Limits.

-The long-ago aspect of radio plays can be comforting.
-They portray universal struggles—stifling marriages, jealousy, fear of death, greed—but the distance of time makes them seem softer-edged.
+The long-ago aspect of radio plays can be comforting, as well.
+They portray universal struggles—stifling marriages, jealousy, fear of death, greed—but the distance of time makes them seem a little softer-edged.
 More manageable.
+Nostalgia dilutes.
 It’s like talking to elderly people about life during World War II; you know they pulled through.
-Nostalgia dilutes.
 The horrors of the past have a ceiling.
-That can make it a safer place than the present—if you keep your visit superficial.
+That can make it seem like a safer place than the present—if you keep your visit superficial.

 Here are some of my favorite episodes.
 Others are more notable or historically important, but I love a good yarn.
 There are thousands of free recordings on the Internet; see the sites I’ve listed far below (this one is about the best).
-I stream OTR stations on Live365.com.
-An $8 monthly subscription gets rid of the commercials.
+In addition to subscribing to some of the many available OTR podcasts on iTunes, I often stream OTR stations on TuneIn.com.
+(Search for “OTR” and “old time radio.”)

 A Gun for Dinosaur, X-Minus One, March 7, 1956.
 A sci-fi tale from a short story by L. Sprague de Camp.
 Alistair Duncan is effortlessly natural as the hunting guide.
 There’s a particular way only a pissed-off Brit can say “don’t be a bigger ass than you can help.”